10 Best Project Management Software for Small Business (2026)

 Asana's sweet spot is cross-functional teams where marketing, product, and operations need to collaborate on shared goals.
 The "Goals" feature connects individual tasks to company objectives, and the "Portfolios" view gives leadership a dashboard across all projects without micromanaging.

-The free plan supports up to 10 users with unlimited tasks, projects, and basic reporting.
-Starter is $10.99/user/month and adds timeline, workflow builder, and forms.
-Advanced ($24.99/user/mo) adds custom fields, advanced reporting, and approvals.
+The free plan supports up to 15 users with unlimited tasks, projects, and basic reporting — the most generous free tier for team size on this list.
+Starter is $10.99/user/month (annual) and adds timeline, workflow builder, and forms.
+Advanced ($24.99/user/mo annual) adds custom fields, advanced reporting, approvals, and — new in 2026 — native time tracking and portfolio workload views.
+Enterprise pricing is custom, typically $25-40+/user/month.

-The gap: Asana doesn't include time tracking, invoicing, or built-in docs.
-You'll need integrations (Harvest, Google Docs, etc.) for a complete workflow.
+The gap: while Asana now includes native time tracking on the Advanced plan, it still doesn't include invoicing or built-in docs.
+You'll need integrations (Harvest for billing, Google Docs for documentation) for a complete workflow.
 For teams that live in Asana for task management and use other tools for everything else, it's a strong choice.
 If you want one tool for everything, look at ClickUp.
+The free plan's 15-user limit is generous but comes with real limitations: no timeline view, no custom fields, and no workflow builder.

 3. ClickUp